-Defense of the Ancients: All-Stars has Doom and Poison Nova which technically do not do this but deal so much damage over time that they might as well.
+Defense Of The Ancients has Doom and Poison Nova which technically do not do this but deal so much damage over time that they might as well.
 To counter this, finish the battle quickly and then heal.

 In Parasite Eve these attacks: the crab's attack that involves grabbing and pinching you, Eve's red tentacle in Day 5, Ultimate Being's yellow shockwave, and Maya's Energy Shot, all put you down to 1 HP.